tildearrow/kwin-lowlatency/README.md

 > will this work under Wayland?

 no, it won't, but I am working on it. so far using DRM VBlank only showed negative results, with applications running at half speed. now i'm trying again with glFinish and friends...

-> i'm using the `modesetting` driver (instead of the `amdgpu` DDX driver) under an AMD card, and can see some latency. how do I fix this?

-an option will come soon.

 > do you have any plans to upstream this?